-Proper plant selection is one the most important “secrets” in successful landscaping.
+Proper plant selection is one the “secrets” in successful landscaping.
 Plants and colors are the “flavors” that bring your garden to life.
-They’ are elements that can be used with a purpose such as screening, shade, erosion control, dividing, focal points, noise control, etc.
+We will help you select the right plant for the right place, keeping in mind your goals, such as screening, shade, erosion control, focal points, noise control, etc.

 Growth habits and characteristic

-- The size each plant reaches at maturity
+- The size each shrub reaches at maturity.

 Primary considerations for selecting landscape plants

-- Height and Width are figured by the mature size a plant will reach in both upward and outward directions.
+- Height and Width are figured by the mature size a bush will reach in both upward and outward directions.
 Not calculating this can cause serious problems in the future.

-- Form is the shape of the plant and how it will occupy and accent space.
+- Form is the shape of the shrub and how it will occupy and accent space.
 Form and shape are considered as columnar, round, vase, weeping, oval, creeping, etc.

-- Seasonal interest and color are figured by the special features a plant has at different times of the year.
+- Seasonal interest and color are figured by the special features a shrub has at different times of the year.
 Foliage, fruit, flowers, Winter color, changing colors, etc

 Secondary considerations for selecting landscaping plants